Code-Institute-Submissions/STEPZ/README.md

 4. User, profile should contain, user order history and order confrimation,
 5. Usher should be able to to view personalised wishlist
 6. User passwrd should be easily recovered or reset when lost.

++ Filter and Searching

+1. Shopper should be able to search by using the search bar.
+2. shpper should be able to  filter trainer by brand, colour and price of choice.